Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • Avoid using unsecured Wi-Fi networks in public places: It should also be advised not to use insecure networks because they can leave you vulnerable to man-in-the-middle attacks.

-What Skills do you Need for Cyber Security?
+What Skills Do You Need for Cyber Security?

-cyber security
+cyber security skills

 • Programming Skills: Understanding programming languages is crucial for comprehending the techniques and methods employed by cyber attackers.
 It also enables you to automate security tasks and develop secure software applications.